edersoncorbari/small-bank/README.md

 (sec-03) RUNNING THE MCDUCK APPLICATION
 __________________________________________________________________________

+Important: Version JDK used to build this project is jdk1.8.0.

 To run the project and perform the tests please follow the steps below:

 1) To run the project please unzip the file: